Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 Delta Hedging: What It Does and What It Doesn't #

-It doesn't protect you against large moves.
-It doesn't protect you against volatility expansion.
-It doesn't neutralize Gamma or Vega.
+What it doesn't do: protect you against large moves, volatility expansion, or neutralize Gamma or Vega.
 As @PeterOhlson explained in the [1]: "If you buy calls you expose yourself to vega, theta, gamma risks of the call.
 The underlyer only carries delta-risk thus it's a more 'pure' delta hedge to use underlyer."

-The deeper point: delta hedging converts a statically-defined short premium trade into a dynamic game of continuous rebalancing.
-Every adjustment costs bid/ask spread and slippage.
-Aggressive delta hedging can consume more than the theta collected.
-It's a valid approach — market makers run it professionally — but it requires infrastructure and capital efficiency that most retail futures options traders don't have.
+Delta hedging converts a static short premium trade into a dynamic rebalancing game.
+Every adjustment costs bid/ask spread and slippage — aggressive hedging can consume more than the theta collected.
+Market makers run it professionally, but it requires infrastructure and capital efficiency most retail futures options traders don't have.

 Gamma: The Risk That Accelerates #